-September was a great month and it’s fun to have the opportunity to share the progress I’m making in my business.
+September was a great month and it’s fun to have the opportunity to share my progress.
 I’m really looking forward to updating everyone on this month’s goals!

 Ready to kick off your virtual assistant journey as Julie did?
 Get started here!

 Julie is a Digital Librarian turned Digital Nomad (originally from Minnesota – Go Vikes!!!) who provides Virtual Assistant services to micro/ small business owners including email and calendar management, project management, research, digital file management, bookkeeping and general business management.
 Previously, she’s worked for multiple Fortune 500 companies as a digital asset librarian, managing global databases of images and videos and providing training and technical troubleshooting.
 She currently resides in San Miguel de Allende, Mexico and is enjoying the freedom and opportunities her new career provides.